susanBuck/notes/07_Version_Control/11_Deploy_to_OpenShift.md

 So far, you've got the flow set up between your local computer and your repo at Github, but there's one more piece of the puzzle: deploying your changes to your live server.

-In this section we'll look at an example of how you would deploy to RedHat's [OpenShift](https://www.openshift.com/)&mdash; an &ldquo;*Open Hybrid Cloud Application Platform*&rdquo;.
+In this section we'll look at an example of how you would deploy to RedHat's [OpenShift](https://www.openshift.com/)&mdash; an &ldquo;*Open Hybrid Cloud Application Platform*.&rdquo;

 For the sake of this course and PHP/Laravel development, here are the some reasons OpenShift is a good option:

 + Built-in Git source code repository making it easy to deploy via Git.
-+ Availability of PHP 5.4 (required for Laravel)
++ Availability of PHP 5.4 (required for Laravel).
 + Free subdomains, with the option to set up your own domains.
 + A free plan for experimentation.